 The cash flow statement is organized into three sections:

-1. Cash provided and used in operating activities,
+1. Cash provided and used by operating activities,

-2. Cash provided and used in investing activities,
+2. Cash provided and used by investing activities,

-3. Cash provided and used in financing activities.
+3. Cash provided and used by financing activities.

 A positive amount indicates the item had a positive effect on the company's cash balance.
 A negative amount indicates that the item had a negative effect on the company's cash balance.

 Under the indirect method of preparing and presenting the cash flow statement, the operating activities section begins with the net income during the period of the statement.
 Since the company's net income was calculated and reported using the accrual basis of accounting, the amount of net income needs to be adjusted to a cash amount.
 The first adjustment is to add back the amount of depreciation, depletion, and amortization expenses, since these expenses had reduced net income but did not reduce the company's cash.
 Next, any gains or losses on the sale of long-term assets used in the business are listed, since the entire amount received from the sale of assets is reported under investing activities.
 Lastly, the changes in the current assets (other than cash) and the changes in current liabilities are listed.
 For example, if inventory has increased, the amount of the increase in inventory is subtracted because additional cash would have been used to increase the amount of inventory.
 The amount by which a current liability decreased is also subtracted, since it is assumed that cash was used to decrease the current liability.
 All of the items reported in the operating activities section are combined into a final number: the net amount of cash provided by operating activities.